duoplex/dumbs1hacks/README.md

-Dumb Sonic 1 Hacks
+Sonic the Hedgehog
 ============
-A bunch of Sonic the Hedgehog (1991) Hacks.
-This branch contains...
-Sonic 1.
+This is just SOnic the Hedgehog.

 s1disasm_git